wesleypanaino/MovieMadness/readme.md

 # MovieMadness

 MovieMadness is an Android app that allows users to explore a vast collection of movies fetched from The Movie Database (TMDB).
 This repository contains the source code for the MovieMadness Android app.
-The app is built using Kotlin and leverages modern Android development tools and architecture components, including Jetpack Compose, Google Material 3, Clean Architecture, MVI (Model-View-Intent), and Hilt for Dependency Injection.
+The app is built using Kotlin and leverages modern Android development tools and architecture components, including Jetpack Compose, Google Material 3, Clean Architecture, MVVM (Model-View-ViewModel), and Hilt for Dependency Injection.

 ## Features